Spanish court jails Catalan leaders for independence bid | DW | 14.10.2019

 The former head of Catalonia's regional government, Carles Puigdemont, on Monday said the jail terms were an "atrocity."

-"It is time to react ... for the future of our sons and daughters.
+"It is time to react like never before.
+For the future of our sons and daughters.
 For democracy.
 For Europe.
 For Catalonia," he wrote on Twitter.

+Puigdemont was the head of the Catalan government at the time of the independence bid, but he was not part of this trial because he fled to Belgium.

 rc/rt (dpa, AFP, Reuters, EFE)